 Have you ever heard a parent tell their child, “If you don’t stop right now you can’t go to the party tonight,” only to watch the child grow more and more defiant and rebellious because he knows his parents will not follow through with their empty threats?
 Every child tests their parents to see exactly where their boundaries are and children do what they do because they can!!!

-Years ago I read about an elementary school in the middle of a city and their play-yard was surrounded by a fence.
+Years ago I read about an elementary school in the middle of a city and their play yard was surrounded by a fence.
 At recess, the children would play all the way out to the fence-line because they knew that the boundary kept them safe from the traffic on the street.
 One day, someone suggested that they do a study of human nature.
-The school removed all of the fence surrounding the play-yard for two weeks.
+The school removed all of the fences surrounding the play yard for two weeks.
 Now, interestingly enough, at recess when the children went out to play, they huddled close to the building and didn’t venture out near the street.
 The children were uncertain where the boundaries were and therefore didn’t feel as secure and safe without them.
 The school eventually replaced the fencing and once again the children started playing all the way to the fence-line.

 Children need to know where the boundaries are and be able to predict with 100% certainty that their bad behavior will be met with consequences.
 Never make empty threats to your child, make the punishment fit the crime, and always follow through with the discipline.
 If you do not enforce negative consequences for bad behavior then you are teaching your child that they can get what they want by throwing a temper tantrum or by simply “waiting” you out.